🧬

 Common inquiries about the breed

-Is the Picardy Spaniel suitable for apartment living?
+Is the Picardy Spaniel a good family dog?

-Yes, they are known for their gentle and patient temperament, making them excellent family companions.
+Yes, they are known for their gentle, affectionate, and patient nature, making them excellent companions for active families.

-Like many large spaniels, they can be prone to hip dysplasia and ear infections, so regular veterinary check-ups are essential.
+Like many large spaniels, they can be susceptible to hip dysplasia and ear infections, so regular veterinary check-ups are essential.

 View Official FCI Standard